Greta N. Morris: Career

 A career member of the Senior Foreign Service, Ms. Morris was most recently the Counselor for Public Affairs in Jakarta, where she led the U.S. Embassy’s public diplomacy program to strengthen U.S.-Indonesia ties and to build support within Indonesia for counter-terrorism efforts.

 Prior to her posting in Jakarta, Ms. Morris served as Deputy Director of the Office of Public Diplomacy in the Bureau for East Asian and Pacific Affairs.
 Previously, she had postings as Counselor for Public Affairs in The Philippines, as Public Affairs Officer in Uganda, and as Press Attaché in Thailand.
 Ms. Morris has also served as Director of the Office of Public Affairs in the Bureau of African Affairs, Information Center Director in Nairobi, Kenya, and Cultural and Exchanges Coordinator for Africa.

 Ms. Morris joined the Foreign Service in 1980.
 She is the recipient of two Superior Honor Awards and three Senior Foreign Service Performance Pay Awards.
 She speaks Indonesian, Thai, and French.

+Hobbies

 Her hobbies include swimming, playing the cello and choral singing.